-Musa Nela, now 23 and originally an unaccompanied political asylum seeking minor from Albania, came to South & City College to study ESOL early in 2015 as a 17 year old.
+Musa Nela, now 23 and originally an unaccompanied political asylum seeking minor from Albania, came to South & City College to study ESOL early in 2015 as a 17-year-old.

-He subsequently enrolled onto Level 2 Science at the Hall Green campus in the autumn of 2015 and progressed to complete the BTEC Level 3 Science in 2017, before heading to university to study law.
+He subsequently enrolled on Level 2 Science at the Hall Green campus in the autumn of 2015 and progressed to complete the BTEC Level 3 Science in 2017, before heading to university to study law.

 When asked why he chose South & City College for his education, Musa said “I had heard many positive things about the college, including tutors nurturing success and integrating asylum seekers.”

 Musa loved studying science.
 For every class, the tutor would set-up a practical experiment to cement the learning, which was his favourite part of the lesson.

 When reflecting on his time studying with the college, Musa said “South & City took me as a youngster, an asylum seeker in care and shaped me into a man of ambition and dreams.
 I will be forever thankful to the college and a memory I will not forget anytime soon.”

 Originally, Musa wanted to become a doctor, which is why he chose to study science, however, the experiences he had with South & City outside of the classroom showed that he had talent and ability in other areas, when he became the President of the Student Union and Student Governor.